CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_script/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
 <div class="column entityentry" markdown="1">This powerful entity allows you to put scripts made with AngelScript language on your map.
-You can find more info about trigger_script and scripting [here](https://github.com/baso88/SC_AngelScript/wiki/trigger_script).</div>
+Before Sven Co-op 5.0 you already were able to create almost anything with existed entities- this entity pushes imagination barrier even further allowing you to open an existing script and use functions.
+For more information on how to build trigger_script functions, visit the [SC AngelScript documentation](https://github.com/baso88/SC_AngelScript/wiki/trigger_script).</div>
 </div>
 </div>
 ###Keyvalues